Sunset Boulevard (film): Casting

 According to Brackett, Wilder and he never considered anyone except Gloria Swanson for the role of Norma Desmond.
-Wilder, however, had a different recollection.
-He recalled first wanting Mae West and Marlon Brando for the leads.
-West rejected the offer out-right.
+Wilder, however, recalled first wanting Mae West and Marlon Brando for the leads.
+West rejected the offer outright.
 West portrayed herself as a sex symbol through her senior years, and was offended that she should be asked to play a Hollywood has-been.

 The filmmakers approached Greta Garbo, whom they had worked with previously on Ninotchka (1939), but she was not interested.
 Wilder contacted Pola Negri by telephone, but had a difficult time understanding her heavy Polish accent.
-He then reached out to Clara Bow, the famed "IT Girl" of the 1920s, but she declined citing that she had no interest in engaging in the film industry again due to how hard it was for her during the transition of sound films and that she'd prefer to remain in seclusion with her husband and sons while leaving her previous life behind her.
+He then reached out to Clara Bow, the famed "It girl" of the 1920s, but she declined, having found the transition to sound films so difficult that she preferred to leave her film career behind her.
 They also offered the part of Norma Desmond to Norma Shearer, but she rejected the role due to both her retirement and distaste for the script.
 They were considering Fred MacMurray to play opposite her as Joe.
 Wilder and Brackett then visited Mary Pickford, but before even discussing the plot with her, Wilder realized she would consider a role involving an affair with a man half her age an insult, so they departed.
 They had considered pairing Montgomery Clift with her.

 According to Wilder, he asked George Cukor for advice, and he suggested Swanson, one of the most fêted actresses of the silent-screen era, known for her beauty, talent, and extravagant lifestyle.
 In many ways, she resembled the Norma Desmond character, and like her, had been unable to make a smooth transition into talking pictures.
 The similarities ended there; Swanson made a handful of talking pictures.
 She accepted the end of her film career and, in the early 1930s, moved to New York City, where she worked in radio.
 In the mid-1940s, she worked in television and on the New York stage and had last appeared in the 1941 film Father Takes a Wife.
 Though Swanson was not seeking a movie comeback, she became intrigued when Wilder discussed the role with her.